georgekenison/starter-academic/content/worrell/index.md

 {{< spoiler text="_The Membership Problem for Hypergeometric Sequences_" >}}

-This talk is on the Membership problem for rational-valued hypergeometric sequences.
+Abstract: This talk is on the Membership problem for rational-valued hypergeometric sequences.
 Such sequences $\\langle u_n \\rangle_{n=0}^{\infty}$ satisfies a first-order linear recurrence relation with polynomial coefficients; that is,  a recurrence of the form $f(n)u_n =